North Carolina Turnpike Authority: Turnpike projects

-Any other project proposed by the authority requires prior consultation with the Joint Legislative Commission on Governmental Operations.
+Any project proposed by the authority requires prior consultation with the Joint Legislative Commission on Governmental Operations.
 For a project to be considered a turnpike project, it must meet the following conditions prior to the letting of a contract for the project: 1) Two of the projects must be ranked in the top 35 based on total score on the department-produced list entitled "Mobility Fund Project Scores" dated June 6, 2012, and, in addition, may be subject to G.S.
 136-18(39a).
 2) Of the projects not ranked as provided in (1), one may be subject to G.S.
 136-18(39a).
 3) The project shall be included in any applicable locally adopted comprehensive transportation plans.
 4) The project shall be shown in the current State Transportation Improvement Program (STIP).
 5) Toll projects must be approved by all affected Metropolitan Planning Organizations and Rural Transportation Planning Organizations for tolling.

 Proposed projects

 Stipulated in the 2013 law, proposed toll road and bridges must go through same process as other transportation projects, have an STIP score and rated with other criteria contained in the Strategic Mobility Formula.
-NCDOT will circulate a draft of the STIP for public comment in December 2014.
-NCDOT anticipates the Board of Transportation will adopt it in June 2015.
 Listed below are proposed projects, currently in review and subject to change: